Sinus Grafting & Complications in implant surgery

-Oral Surgeon, MSc Periodontology, MSc Implantology, Deputy Director at the Department of Oral Surgery & Implantology at Goethe University Frankfurt
+Deputy Director at the Department of Implantology at Goethe Frankfurt University

-Indications and step by step surgical protocol for Sinus Grafting.
-Prevention & management of complications in implant dentistry.
+Step-by-step surgical protocol for Sinus Grafting.
+Prevention & management of complications.

 COURSE CONTENT